-Traditionally a press kit is a selection of documents and files that you have ready to send to promoters, blogs and anybody who may request it.
+Traditionally an electronic artist press kit (EPK or presskit) is a selection of documents and files that you have ready to send to promoters, blogs and anybody who may request it.

 The kit should represent you, your brand & identity.
 It should contain everything someone may need to get more information about you and is often requested by labels, booking agents, managers, press companies and many others.